 These are locations where people can afford to and will be prepared to pay a premium to live.

 These are often the gentrifying middle-ring suburbs of our capital cities.

 Property investment is a game of finance, with some houses thrown in the middle.

-Over the past few years, we’ve seen the significant impact changes in credit policy can have on our property markets.
+Over the past few years, we’ve seen how changes in credit policy can have a significant impact on our property markets.

-Artificial intelligence experts have estimated that anywhere from 20 to 40 per cent of all jobs could be taken over by robots in the future, meaning there will be fewer employment opportunities for unskilled workers or those who perform repetitive tasks.
+Artificial intelligence experts have estimated that anywhere from 20-40% of all jobs could be taken over by robots in the future, meaning there will be fewer employment opportunities for unskilled workers or those who perform repetitive tasks.